 - 1 TAB gochugaru

 - 4 green onions, chopped

 Combine pear, soy sauce, gochugaru, ginger, brown sugar, and sesame oil in a bowl.
 Slice steak into strips and add to bowl.
 Combine well.
 Let sit at room temperature for 30 minutes, or pour into a resealable ziploc bag, seal well, refrigerate up to 8 hours.
 Heat a large skillet with vegetable oil, cook beef until lightly browned, about 2-3 minutes.
 (Or alternatively, grill on a bbq about a minute per side).
 Transfer to plate, top with green onions.

-Serve in washed and cleaned lettuce leaves, or over rice if it’s for a crowd.
+Serve in washed and cleaned lettuce leaves or over rice if you prefer.